ToYoNiX/debian-project/README.md

 ---

 #### **List Of Used Apps**
 - Alacritty => Used as the main terminal
- - From it's benefits, fast in opening, easy to configure